 Not saying ‘no’ is not enough.

-Saying ‘yes’ but then changing her mind and saying ‘no’ means everything should stop.
+Saying ‘yes’ but then changing her mind and saying ‘no’ means no and everything should stop.

-Being in a situation where a girl freezes because she is feeling embarrassed or frightened and is afraid to or can’t say ‘no’, then still means no. She has had sex without giving consent as she has not said ‘yes’.
+Being in a situation where a girl freezes because she is feeling embarrassed or frightened and is afraid to or can’t say ‘no’, then still means no. If she has had sex then she has done so without giving consent as she has not said ‘yes’.

 If the girl has passed out or fallen asleep then it’s definitely a ‘no’, even though she’s in no fit state to say so.

 If our children aren’t very clear on this concept then they could very easily become either the victims of, or stand accused of sexual assault.

 It’s hard to talk to our children about sex.
 The whole topic is awkward and embarrassing.
 It’s tempting to avoid it altogether or to brush over it quickly and get it over with.
 It’s easier to believe that our children will learn about sex and consent at school.

 The truth is that might not happen.
 Finally in 2018, guidance has been given to schools to include the issue of consent as part of sex education.

 It’s vital that every child knows about their rights and that nothing should happen to them without their consent.